HashNuke/wordpress-deploy/README.md

 Once a week, your server will email you about any sites that are running on outdated wordpress versions.
 Instructions for updating wordpress versions are on the TODO page.

+#### Why is monit used instead of systemd?

+Need server and process monitoring, along with email notifications if something bad happens.